-For personal defense engagement distance, the TLR 7A and TLR 7 Sub can lit up the scene and the user can clearly see the target in low light, and ID what the person is holding in their hands to make the best judgement.
+For personal defense engagement distance, the TLR 7A and TLR 7 Sub perform the same as far as lighting up the scene, and the user can clearly see the target in low light, and ID what the person is holding in their hands to make the best judgement.

 Neutral beam tint for accurate rendition in low light.

 The light head can be replaced via Streamlight's Limited lifetime warranty.
 Great for airsoft & simunition training.
 When something breaks, just replace the head.

 Both lights are IPX7 waterproof to 1m for about 30 minutes, meaning the light can withstand water splashes, but not recommended for water submersion.

 Modes of operation is the same for TLR 7A and TLR 7 Sub

 - Single click - Constant on (Drains battery fast)

 - Press & Hold - Momentary

 - Double Press - Strobe

 Note: To enter the strobe mode (TEN TAPS Programming), press one of the toggle switches 9 times, hold on the 10th press until the light flashes then off.